 - It may be wondered how Mantegna and the scholars of the period equated their love of pagan antiquity with Christianity.
 The gods and goddesses of the ancient world were never considered as a religious alternative but they provided a rich source of exciting, sexual and illuminating myths.
 Knowledge of antiquity was the province of the few who were wealthy enough to afford a classical education or mix in circles where such things were admired.
 It was to some extent a fashion but one associated with new ideas in philosophy and practical knowledge.
-The rediscovery of the power and beauty of ancient Rome also provided an intellectual underpinning to the political aims and ambitions of the rules of the Renaissance city states. - In this work Mantegna brings a new treatment to the figure of baby Jesus.
+The rediscovery of the power and beauty of ancient Rome also provided an intellectual underpinning to the political aims and ambitions of the rules of the Renaissance city states. - "It is not known for which church this altarpiece was made.
+Since it is on canvas it could easily have been sent from Mantua, where Mantegna was court artist, to a church elsewhere, and is in fact first recorded in Milan.
+The scroll of the Baptist, around his cross, is inscribed with the familiar Latin text, partially visible, 'Behold the Lamb of God who takes away the sins of the world'.
+On the other side of the scroll is the artist's name 'Andreas Mantinia C.P.F...' - the F for fecit (made this) and the C.P. perhaps for Comes Palatinus, a knighthood given to Mantegna in 1469."
+(National Gallery website)

+- In this work Mantegna brings a new treatment to the figure of baby Jesus.
 The difficulty of combining the form of a baby with the attributes of God has already been mentioned.
 Jesus raises his hand in benediction, an adult gesture.
 His wistful expression conveys a great maturity and his strong legs provide a balance that is devoid of strain.
 The subtle twist of the infant's body was new to Mantegna's work and derives from classical statues including the Apollo Belvedere which was unearthed in 1490.
-The weight is placed on one leg, the

-- other leg is slightly raised with the toe touching the ground and the hips and upper body are twisted away from the weight-bearing leg.
+The weight is placed on one leg, the other leg is slightly raised with the toe touching the ground and the hips and upper body are twisted away from the weight-bearing leg.
 The pose is now known as contrapposto from the Italian meaning 'place against' or 'counterpoise' and it gives the figure both a more dynamic and a more relaxed appearance.
 Mantegna has made the figures of the saints less dynamic by positioning their upper body in line with their weight-bearing leg although Mary Magdalene's head is turned away. - The Apollo Belvedere, so called because it was displayed in the Belvedere courtyard of the Vatican, caused a sensation when it was discovered and was regarded as one of the wonders of the ancient world.
 By the eighteenth century it was regarded as the greatest ancient sculpture.
 The link between his representation of Christ and the Apollo Belvedere would have been clear to contemporaries.
 Apollo was the son of Zeus and was the god of the sun as well as being associated with health, music, truth and prophecy.
 Mantegna is fusing Christ and Apollo and rather than oppose Christianity and pagan antiquity he combines them and shows Christ as heir to the classical tradition.